loglizzy/rbx-instance-serializer/README.md

 Easily serialize and deserialize Roblox Instances with insane speed and minimal size.

-It's output is approximately 59%(62% with diffs mode) smaller than the most commum Roblox instance serialization method.

 ## ✨ Usage

 Get the latest release at https://github.com/loglizzy/rbx-instance-serializer/releases